spdk/spdk/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help us improve.
+Please use the issue tracker only for reporting suspected issues.
 title: ''
 labels: 'Sighting'
 assignees: ''

 ---

-Please use the issue tracker only for reporting suspected issues.

-See [The SPDK Community Page](http://www.spdk.io/community/) for other SPDK communications channels.

 <!--- Provide a general summary of the issue in the Title above -->